jakshi/references-devops/software.md

 * EaseProbe is a simple, standalone, and lightWeight tool that can do health/status checking, written in Go: https://github.com/megaease/easeprobe
 * A lightweight, ultra-fast tool for building observability pipelines: https://vector.dev/
+* VictoriaMetrics is a fast, cost-effective and scalable monitoring solution and time series database: https://github.com/VictoriaMetrics/VictoriaMetrics
 # Utils

 * `alias cat=bat` A cat(1) clone with syntax highlighting and Git integration: https://github.com/sharkdp/bat